malikiborneo/dicoding-ds-airquality/README.md

 ### Additional Files

 - The dataset used for this analysis is included in the project repository.
-- A detailed Python notebook (`analysis_notebook.ipynb`) containing the data analysis and visualizations is also provided.
+- A detailed Python notebook (`maliki-dicoding-ds-airquality.ipynb`) containing the data analysis and visualizations is also provided.

 ---